Yash-DataGuy25/30DaysSQLquerychallenge/README.md

 ## Overview

-This repository is dedicated to the 30-Day SQL Query Challenge.
+This repository is dedicated to the 30-Day SQL Query Challenge initiated by techTFQ (http://www.youtube.com/@techTFQ).
 Over the next 30 days, I will be completing a SQL query challenge each day to enhance my SQL skills and explore data intricacies.

 ## Challenge Details